Air Fryer Recipe

 Method

-1. Slice the pork tenderloin into medallions about 1.5cm thick and season with salt and pepper.
+1. Cut the pork tenderloin into medallions about 1.5cm thick, then season with salt and pepper.

-2. Prepare three shallow bowls: one with flour, one with beaten eggs, and one with breadcrumbs mixed with dried herbs and paprika.
+2. Set out three shallow bowls: one filled with flour, one with beaten eggs, and one with breadcrumbs mixed with dried herbs and paprika.

-3. Dip each pork medallion in flour, then beaten eggs, and finally coat with the breadcrumb mixture.
+3. Dip each pork medallion into the flour, then the beaten eggs, then press into the breadcrumb mixture to coat.

-4. Preheat the air fryer to 200°C. Arrange the medallions in a single layer in the air fryer basket and spray with olive oil.
+4. Preheat the air fryer to 200°C. Lay the medallions in a single layer in the air fryer basket and spray with olive oil.

-5. Cook for 8-10 minutes, flipping halfway through, until golden brown and cooked through.
+5. Cook for 8-10 minutes, turning halfway through, until golden brown and cooked through.

-6. Remove from the air fryer and let rest for a few minutes.
+6. Take the medallions out of the air fryer and leave to rest for a few minutes.
 Serve with lemon wedges.

 Why this works in an air fryer